maximilianfeldthusen/mqtt/README.md

 ---

-Here’s a breakdown of what this advanced MQTT program in C is doing:
+Here’s a breakdown of what this simple MQTT program in C is doing:

 ### Includes & Macros
 ```c